 With the release of version 5.0, SHOEBOX now provides alerts for various testing considerations.
 For example, if the test subject is having difficulty with the sorting or response task, a screen will appear to ask for administrator assistance.
-There are other conditions – such as environmental noise and the need for masking – that could impact test accuracy.
+Other conditions – such as environmental noise and the need for masking – could impact test accuracy.
 Our patent-pending REACT™ wizard (Response and Environmental Adaptive Control Technology) can detect various issues and alert the tester to make modifications for test completion.
 At this point, the administrator may choose to switch the system to Assisted Mode.
 More about this in a minute!

 Back to Assisted Mode.
-Assisted Mode is a partially-automated test that is controlled by the administrator.
+Assisted Mode is a partially automated test that is controlled by the administrator.
 The administrator chooses to present a tone, and the test subject provides a visual cue if they hear the tone.
-In Assisted Mode, the administrator plays a more integral part in the process, which gives them the ability to better control the test delivery.
+In Assisted Mode, the administrator plays a more integral part in the process, allowing them to control the test delivery better.
 Assisted Mode is ideal when time is a factor and testing must be done quickly or when interacting with the iPad is not ideal for the patient you are evaluating.

 Q: When would you use Assisted Mode?

 A: As I mentioned, I would switch to Assisted Mode if the REACT wizard paused an automated test due to a subject’s response behaviour.
 Perhaps they didn’t understand the instructions.
 The system will recognize that they need help.

 Or when testing children.
 I’ve noticed that a lot of young patients are initially excited to interact with the iPad.
 But they can have shorter attention spans than our adult patients.
 If they start to lose interest, you may wish to take control and switch to Assisted Mode.